|

 Can you make me xxxxx?

 There are many items I can replicate.
 I'm always willing to take up a challenge.
-Simply send me a picture, provide me with the appropriate raw stone, and I'll give it my best shot.
+Simply send me a picture, provide me with the appropriate raw materials, and I'll give it my best shot.
 I can't promise that I'll be successful but I'll get as close as I personally can.
 There are several specific flintknapping achievements I have yet to master and I'll let you honestly know if your desire is one of them.

 BACK TO TOP